 Area(s) of Expertise

-Jeff Davis is a trial lawyer licensed in both Texas and Oklahoma.
-He represents clients in a wide variety of matters including general commercial litigation, catastrophic personal injury, wrongful death, premises liability, products liability, property damage, professional negligence and business torts.
+Jeff Davis is a trial lawyer who is a member of the American Board of Trial Advocates and was recently recognized in the 2013 edition of Best Lawyers in America© and selected as a Fellow in the Trial Lawyer Honorary Society of the Litigation Counsel of America.
+Licensed in both Texas and Oklahoma, he represents clients in a wide variety of matters including general commercial litigation, catastrophic personal injury, wrongful death, premises liability, products liability, property damage, professional negligence and business torts.

 Over the last 15 years, Mr. Davis' practice has been primarily focused on oilfield-related litigation for oilfield service companies and E&P companies.
 Specifically, he has been lead counsel in over 100 matters arising from oilfield incidents that have included fatalities, catastrophic personal injuries, and alleged surface and downhole tool failures resulting in purported property damage to wellbore and reservoir.
 Mr. Davis also represents energy clients in a variety of commercial matters, including royalty disputes and counseling regarding contract and indemnity issues.

 Mr. Davis has tried cases to verdict in both state and federal courts across Texas and in Oklahoma, including the following recent cases:

 - Defense verdict in Oklahoma state court in favor of an oilfield service client in a wrongful death action arising out of a double fatality that occurred during a partial rig erection.
 The verdict was affirmed by the Oklahoma Court of Appeals (Division IV).